QiFuChina/emerging-technologies.github.io/README.md

 Use the following links to submit the repositories containing your solutions to the assessment materials for this course.
 Note that you can submit these links at any time before the relevant deadlines.
 The last commit made to a given repository before the deadline will be taken as your submission.
+Note you will be asked to enter your GMIT account details to access the submission forms if you are not already logged in.

 1. [Submit Python fundamentals problem sheet repository](https://forms.office.com/Pages/ResponsePage.aspx?id=rs8Gj9UihEykbT2-PJNVjRknsyDoQWBFn3_IO6dRIpxUNFVLMzNUQUMxMlBITTE1QVJYUlVVR1ozRi4u)